ContainerHQ/arkis-api-docs/source/includes/_node.md

 master      | Filter by master (`true`/`false`)
 node_size   | Filter by node size
-labels      | Filter by a list of labels (e.g. `[{ "region": "us-east", "environment": "production" }]`) limit       | Limits the number of returned objects (by defauts returns all records) page        | Returns one page of records at a time (by default, sets the `limit` parameter to 10)
+labels      | Filter by a list of labels (e.g. `[{ "region": "us-east", "environment": "production" }]`)

 ## Create a new node